adriayc/nodejs_projects_course-js/README.md

 ## MongoDB
 MongoDB is a popular NoSQL database designed for handling large amounts of unstructured or semi- structured data.
 Unlike traditional relational databases that use tables and rows, MongoDB stores data in flexible, JSON-like documents.

+## Mongoose
+[Mongoose](https://mongoosejs.com/) is a popular Object Data Modelin (ODM) library for MongoDB and Node.js.
+Mongoose provides a straightforward way to model your data, manage schema definitions, and interact with MongoDB.